Welcome to UMBC!

 - Please note: federal financial aid cannot pay late fees.
 You can use money you received as a refund to pay these charges.

-- Review the Book Loan policy to see if you are eligible.
+- Review the Book Loan process to see if you are eligible.

 - All students must meet financial aid Satisfactory Academic Progress (SAP) standards to maintain eligibility for financial aid awards.
 Students' academic progress will be evaluated annually.